GVR Report cover Contract Logistics Market (2026 - 2033)Report

 Service Insights

-The transportation segment accounted for the largest share of 34.4% in 2024.
+Based on service, the transportation segment led the market with the largest revenue share of 34.4% in 2025.
 Factors such as the increasing demand for fast, last-mile delivery solutions, the rise of same-day delivery models, and the expansion of e-commerce networks across urban and rural areas contribute to segment growth.

 The aftermarket logistics segment is expected to grow at the highest CAGR during the forecast period, driven by the growing demand for reverse logistics, repair, and return services and increased focus on customer experience in product servicing across industries like automotive, electronics, and appliances.